Preparing an Industry 4.0 workforce for the manufacturing sector

 - Training and certifications for high-tech manufacturing jobs are readily available at community colleges, career technical centers and at FANUC itself, to name just a few locations

 - Robots actually increase opportunities for higher-level, meaningful jobs with better pay

 As a country, we need to adapt to this new reality and challenge our traditional thinking.

 On the second day of the workshop, we visited the Engineering, Manufacturing, & Industrial Technology (EMIT) facility for advanced manufacturing training at OCC.
 We toured this state-of-the-art robotics lab and saw programs in machine tool technology, welding and fabrication, and robotics and automation.
 Outfitted with the newest FANUC robots, this is a clean environment, conducive to safety and training.

 Attended by college and high school leaders, industry experts, and workforce policy influencers, the NCATC Summer Workshop brought together education, industry and community – a great and effective way to tackle the ongoing skills gap in manufacturing.

-To learn how we can collaborate with workforce development education providers and manufacturers to design a program that builds your talent pipeline, reach out to us toolingu.com or 866.706.8665.
+To learn how we can collaborate with workforce development education providers and manufacturers to design a program that builds your talent pipeline, contact us or call us at 866.706.8665.

 "advanced manufacturing", "Automation Alley", "FANUC America", "Industry 4.0 Related Technology", jobs, "National Coalition of Advanced Technology Centers", NCATC, "Oakland Community College", OCC, robotics, robots, STEM, "World Economic Forum"